7 Amazing Health Benefits Of Chili Oil

 Chili Oil Nutrition

-However, it is important to note that chili oil’s primary ingredients are soybean oil and chili extracts.
+However, it is important to note that the primary ingredients of chili oil are soybean oil and chili extracts.
 So, those with a soy allergy may need to exercise caution.

 Infographic: 5 Best Health Benefits Of Chili Oil